Flood Factor®Find frequently asked questions about Flood Factor, articles about the flood methodology and details on flood solutions.

 A home is only as valuable as the community it is a part of.
 Identify pockets of risk for residential or commercial buildings in your neighborhood.
 Know if your local utility or other critical infrastructure is at risk of being damaged or becoming inoperable.
 Feel confident that social infrastructure such as schools and places of worship aren't at risk.

-If you’re a homeowner or home buyer we suggest opting for Risk Factor Pro to unlock single pro reports for specific properties you'd like to learn more about.
-Homeowners can benefit from Risk Factor Pro by gaining a better understanding of your property’s risks and learn about impactful solutions to better protect your home and investment.
-Home buyers can leverage Risk Factor Pro to make more informed buying decisions and understand where adaptation solutions may be necessary to protect your future home.
+If you’re a homeowner or home buyer we suggest opting for Risk Factor to unlock single reports for specific properties you'd like to learn more about.
+Homeowners can benefit from Risk Factor by gaining a better understanding of their property’s risks and learning about impactful solutions to better protect their home and investment.
+Home buyers can leverage Risk Factor to make more informed buying decisions and understand where adaptation solutions may be necessary to protect their future homes.

 Commercial real estate professionals and those with multiple property holdings can upgrade to a Risk Factor Unlimited subscription, offering 12 months of unlimited nationwide search capability for residential and commercial properties.

-A third, high end product, Risk Factor Portfolio, provides unlimited search capability along with access to First Street Foundation’s underlying data and hazard layers through bulk delivery, enabling portfolio reviews or integration into personal data sets.
+Risk Factor Portfolio and Data Unlimited provides unlimited search capability along with access to First Street Foundation’s underlying data and hazard layers through bulk delivery, enabling portfolio reviews or integration into personal data sets.

-What’s the difference between Risk Factor and Risk Factor Pro?
+- What’s the difference between Risk Factor and Risk Factor?

-Answers to frequently asked questions about Risk Factor pro features and additional risk information.
+Answers to frequently asked questions about Risk Factor features and additional risk information.

-The Risk Factor Pro provides building specific, climate adjusted estimates of damages and potential damages due to a building’s climate risk, and allows users to customize details about a building to get the most accurate estimate of risk.
-By providing comprehensive damage estimates, property and community levels of risk, access to risk data for commercial buildings and the ability to personalize features, Risk Factor Pro provides risk information beyond what is freely available on Risk Factor.
+The full Risk Factor report provides building-specific, climate-adjusted estimates of damages and potential damages due to a building’s climate risk, and allows users to customize details about a building to get the most accurate estimate of risk.
+By providing comprehensive damage estimates, property and community levels of risk, access to risk data for commercial buildings, and the ability to personalize features, Risk Factor provides risk information beyond what is freely available on Risk Factor.

-Risk Factor Pro serves as a comprehensive climate risk assessment tool that can provide one of a kind insights to homeowners, home buyers, commercial real estate owners, investors, designers and developers.
-Click here to learn more about the different Risk Factor Pro plans to understand which is best for you.
+Risk Factor serves as a comprehensive climate risk assessment tool that can provide one-of-a-kind insights to homeowners, home buyers, commercial real estate owners, investors, designers, and developers.
+Click here to learn more about the different Risk Factor plans to understand which is best for you.

 Where can I see the properties I’ve unlocked?

-Once you have created a Risk Factor Pro account you can access any of your unlocked properties by clicking on Purchased Properties in the drop down under your user icon on the upper right side of the screen.
-Be sure that you have signed into your Risk Factor Pro account to view your purchased properties.
+Once you have created a Risk Factor account, you can access any of your unlocked properties by clicking on Purchased Properties in the drop-down under your user icon on the upper right side of the screen.
+Be sure that you have signed into your Risk Factor account to view your purchased properties.

-Risk Factor pro content and features are only viewable to Risk Factor Pro members who unlock properties either through credits or purchases.
-Reports are available for all properties and each property has a flood, wildfire, and heat report.
-Once unlocked, Pro members will be able to view all three reports for their property.
-When you register one credit is automatically applied to your account to allow you to unlock your first property for free.
-This free credit will expire one year after registration.
+Risk Factor content and features are only viewable to Risk Factor members who unlock properties either through credits or purchases.
+Reports are available for all properties and each property has a flood, wildfire, wind, and heat report.
+Once unlocked, members will be able to view all three reports for their property.

-If you have already used the free credit you received when you registered for Risk Factor Pro, you will need to enter your credit card and billing information in order to unlock subsequent properties.
-You have the option to enter your credit card information or connect your Apple Pay or Google Pay account.
-To save your payment information for future purchases check Store credit card for future use.
+You have the option to enter your credit card information or connect your Apple Pay or Google Pay account in order to purchase a subscription.
+To save your payment information for future purchases check your Store credit card for future use.

-How long do I have access to a property’s Pro features?
+How long do I have access to a property’s features?

-You have access to a property’s Risk Factor Pro report for one year.
+You have access to a property’s Risk Factor report for one year.

 What are credits and promo codes?

-Risk Factor pro content and features are only viewable to Risk Factor Pro members who unlock properties either through credits or purchases.
-Promo codes can be used to add credits to a Risk Factor Pro account.
+Risk Factor content and features are only viewable to Risk Factor members who unlock properties either through credits or purchasing a subscription.
+Promo codes can be used to add credits to a Risk Factor account.

 - Credits: A credit allows a user to unlock a property without having to purchase it via the billing process.
-One credit is automatically applied to everyone’s account to allow you to unlock your first property for free.
-This free credit will expire one year after registration.
-Credits cannot be purchased, however they can be redeemed through promo codes.
+Credits cannot be purchased, however, they can be redeemed through promo codes.

-- Promo Codes: A promo code is used to apply credits to a user’s account and can be worth one or more credits.
-Note, one credit is needed to unlock a property.
-All promo codes have an expiration date, meaning a specific timeframe where the code can be redeemed to receive credits.
+- Promo Codes: A promo code is used to apply credits to a user’s account or apply a discount to subscriptions.
+All promo codes have an expiration date, meaning a specific timeframe in which the code can be redeemed to receive credits.

-Information for commercial or mixed-use properties are only available with Risk Factor Pro.
-Risk Factor Pro allows you to access additional risk information and features for residential properties.
+Information for commercial or mixed-use properties is only available with Risk Factor.
+Risk Factor allows you to access additional risk information and features for residential properties.

 How can I reset my password?